• +971551792927

 Track 2: Advance Dentistry

-Digital Dentistry and 3D Printing, Implantology, Laser Dentistry, Regenerative Dentistry, Minimally...
+Digital Dentistry & 3D Printing, Implant Dentistry, Laser-Assisted Dentistry, Regenerative Dentistry, Minimally...

 Track 30: Dental Materials

-• Prosthetic Materials – including acrylic resins, metal alloys, and advanced ceramics like zirconia and lithium disilicate.
+Utilized in the fabrication of dental prostheses such as crowns, bridges, and dentures.
+Materials include acrylic resins, metal alloys, and high-strength ceramics like zirconia and lithium disilicate.

-• Biocompatibility: Safety and compatibility with oral tissues
+• Biocompatibility: Must be safe and well-tolerated by oral tissues

-• Ease of Use: Handling properties during procedures
+• Handling Characteristics: Ease of manipulation during clinical procedures